geodio/geodio/README.md

 ## Yaguar: The Language for Geodio

 **Yaguar** was born out of the need to design Operands more easily.
-Python had limitations in how it handled the exact nature of Geodio’s operations, especially when dealing with gene expression, derivation, and backpropagation.
+Python had limitations in the way it handled the exact nature of Geodio’s operations, especially when dealing with gene expression, derivation, and backpropagation.

 Yaguar addresses this by offering a flexible syntax designed specifically for Geodio’s needs.
 It simplifies the process of creating complex operands, managing recursive functions, and controlling dynamic execution flows through jumps, labels, and conditionals.